Nevada State Museum, Carson City

-The Nevada State Museum, Carson attracts spectators in observing and appreciating the natural and cultural heritage of Nevada.
+The Nevada State Museum, Carson City, attracts spectators in observing and appreciating the natural and cultural heritage of Nevada.
 It demonstrates the state's history from the prehistoric period to the present, including geology, prehistoric animalian neighbors, silver mining, and American Indian culture.

+In 2025, its name changed from the Nevada State Museum to the Nevada State Museum, Carson City though the Nevada Legislature.

 History

-Nevada State Museum, Carson City came into force by conserving the Carson City mint.
+The Nevada State Museum, Carson City, came into force by conserving the Carson City mint.
 The mint was in operation from 1870 to 1893, and housed Coin Press No. 1, the sole coin press at the mint, which continues to strike medallions with the famed CC mint mark to this day.
-The museum was opened in 1941, and houses rare collections related to the history of the American West: Basketry of the Great Basin Native American people, Fey Slot Machine Collection, guns of the Old West, Chinatown cultural materials, and the silver service set made for the USS Nevada battleship.